nathanvy/wallstreetflets/README.md

 There might be bugs herein that might cost you money.
 Before investing carry out your own due diligence, including on the source code of this library.

-I develop on SBCL and may occasionally test this code on CCL.
-No other Common Lisp implementations are tested.
+I develop primarily on/for SBCL and occasionally test this code on CCL.
+No other Common Lisp implementations are tested but pull requests are welcome.